mawosoft/BenchmarkDotNetToolbox/docs/apidoc/Mawosoft.BenchmarkDotNetToolbox.BenchmarkRunInfos.md

 uid: Mawosoft.BenchmarkDotNetToolbox.BenchmarkRunInfos.Config
 syntax:
     return:
-        description: The global config to use for conversions, or `null` to use BenchmarkDotNet\'s default config.
+        description: The global config to use for conversions, or `null` to use BenchmarkDotNet's default config.
 remarks: *content
 ---
 You can change the @"Mawosoft.BenchmarkDotNetToolbox.BenchmarkRunInfos.Config"